pfmephisto/sonne-frederiksen.com/content/english/blog/_index.md

 ---
-title: "Blog Posts"
+title: "Blog"
-meta_title: ""
+meta_title: "Blog"
-description: "this is meta description"
+description: "Thoughts and writings on architecture, software development, and more"
+draft: false
 ---